HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 - Wix eCommerce is the fastest climber in the top 5 (about 4.5% → 7.8%).
 - PrestaShop continues to trend down in share (about 4.6% → 3.2%).

-In other words: the "default choices" are getting more default, and smaller open‑source ecosystems are having to compete harder on developer experience, hosting simplicity, and performance out of the box.
+In other words: the default choices are getting more default, and smaller open‑source ecosystems are having to compete harder on developer experience, hosting simplicity, and performance out of the box.

 ### Tops platforms by tier

-The "top platform" depends on the tier.
+Different tiers have different top platforms.

 <figure>
   <table>